MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-requestfilterheading-property.md

 ---
 title: "RequestFilterHeading Property"
-description: "Sets a caption for the request page tab that is related to this data item.
-The value is taken from the RequestFilterHeadingML Property if this property is set." ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "Sets a caption for the request page tab that is related to this data item." ms.author: solsen ms.custom: na ms.date: 06/23/2021